 What Causes Someone to Purge?

 Various environmental or genetic variables may make someone more susceptible to purging.
-For example, research shows that low self-esteem, perfectionism, and tendencies towards impulsive behaviors are eating disorder risk factors.6
+For example, research shows that low self-esteem, perfectionism, and tendencies towards impulsive behaviors are eating disorder risk factors.8 Societal expectations around thinness and body shape also likely play a role, as social media can influence eating disorders.

 Treatment for Purging Disorders

 Purging can be life-threatening.
 Even in milder situations, this pattern can significantly impact your quality of life.
-Seeking professional help is important if you are struggling.
-Therapy is often the first step toward changing your behavioral responses.
-Therapies such as CBT, family therapy, and exposure therapy are all evidence-based treatments for purging.
+Seeking professional help is important if you are struggling, and therapy is often the first step toward changing your behavioral responses.
+Therapies such as CBT-E, family therapy, and exposure therapy are all evidence-based treatments for purging.
 In therapy, you will learn more about managing your triggers and implementing healthier coping responses.

 Finally, some people respond well to pharmacological treatment.
 SSRIs and antiepileptics, for example, are associated with decreased binge-eating.
 Topiramate, in particular, seems to show promising results.
-Moreover, buspirone has been shown to reduce bingeing and vomiting in people with bulimia.7
+Moreover, buspirone has been shown to reduce binging and vomiting in people with bulimia.10

-Purging may begin to feel like an automatic response, but you can interfere with that process by developing healthy coping skills.
+Purging may begin to feel like an automatic response, but you can interfere with that process by developing healthy coping skills for your eating disorder.
 At first, purging urges may seem very intense and even unbearable.
 But having several coping skills on hand can help you feel more empowered.
 Eventually, the more you practice these habits, the more natural they will feel.

 - Meditating: Meditation can help you feel more connected to yourself.
 The next time you want to purge, try spending a few moments simply focusing on your breath and relaxing your body.
 Consider downloading a guided meditation script if you need support.